ibi-group/datatools-server/jmeter/README.md

 This section is run in all test plan modes.

+1. Fetch stops and a row count of stops
+1. Make sure the number of stops matches the row count of stops
 1. Fetch all routes
 1. Pick a random route
 1. Fetch all trips on selected route